The Louise Senécal Guilbault Case Study

 2. Elisabeth Guilbault's Fate (post-1679)

-Baptismal Record Language Analysis: "not living with Pierre but that he was the father" - This public declaration was highly unusual for the era.
+Baptismal Record Language: "not living with Pierre but that he was the father" — This public declaration was highly unusual for the era.

-- Elisabeth's death sometime between 1679-1681 raises questions about whether shared grief brought parents back together or they had already been working toward reconciliation when tragedy struck
+Significance: Elisabeth's death sometime between 1679-1681 raises questions about whether shared grief brought parents back together or they had already been working toward reconciliation when tragedy struck.
+This remains the only documentary evidence of marital separation in colonial context.

 3. Exact Terms of Estate Division